anuva1995/aishwaryalab.github.io/README.md

-# Applied Dynamics Lab — Starter Website
+# Quantum Imaging and Sensing Lab — Website

-A 4-page static site (Home, People, Publications, Contact) built with plain HTML/CSS — no build tools, no dependencies, free to host on GitHub Pages.
+A 6-page static site (Home, Research, People, Publications, News, Contact) built with plain HTML/CSS — no build tools, no dependencies, free to host on GitHub Pages.

 ## Files